Rajpratik71/zfs_wiki/Debian.md

-[DKMS][dkms] style packages are provided for Debian from the official Debian GNU/Linux repository.

-ZFS On Linux are available for the following configurations only from the Debian GNU/Linux repository:
+Offical ZFS on Linux [DKMS][dkms] style packages are available from the [Debian GNU/Linux repository](https://tracker.debian.org/pkg/zfs-linux) for the following configurations.
+The packages previously hosted at archive.zfsonlinux.org will not be updated and are not recommended for new installations.

 **Debian Releases:** Sid (Eternal unstable)
 **Architectures:** amd64